apnadkarni/blt/man/datatable.rst

   Returns the names of the watches registered in the table.
 This includes both row and column watches.
-If one of *pattern* arguments are present, then any of the watch names matching one of the patterns is returned.
+If one of *pattern* arguments are present, then any of the watch names matching one of the patterns is returned. *Pattern* is a glob-style pattern.

 *tableName* **watch row**  *row* ?\ *flags*\ ? *command*